Madhukar Toradmal: Family

-Toradmal was blessed with three daughters.
+Toradmal had three daughters.
 One of the girls is Trupti Toradmal.

 Death

 Toradmal was found dead in his residence on 2 July 2017.
 Earlier, he was admitted to Asian Heat hospital but his condition was not improving.
 He was suffering from kidney failure.
 Maharashtra Chief Minister Devendra Fadnavis condoled his passing.
 "With his demise, we have lost a versatile and multi-talented personality who enriched Marathi theatre and cinema."